apollographql/docs/src/content/graphos/data-privacy.md

 #### Apollo Router

-Apollo Router **never** sends an operation's GraphQL variables by default.
+The Apollo Router **never** sends an operation's GraphQL variables by default.

 ### HTTP Headers

-Regardless of your server configuration, Apollo Studio **never** collects the values of the following HTTP headers, even if they're sent:
+Regardless of your server configuration, GraphOS **never** collects the values of the following HTTP headers, even if they're sent:

 - `Authorization`